cmonagle/ca-early-vote-geojson/README.md

-# Bureaux de'Élections Canada / Election Canada Offices
+# Bureaux d'Élections Canada / Election Canada Offices

 This repo contains a script (`index.ts`) that runs every night (around 1am) on a GitHub action.
 It fetches early vote locations from [Elections Canada](https://elections.ca) and converts the office locations to the GeoJSON format.